Best dog food for german shepherds with skin allergies

-It is a well-known fact that about 70% of the canines immune system is found in the stomach and as such it is vital, you select a meal that agrees with the immune system to keep allergies at bay.
+It is a well-known fact that about 70% of the canine’s immune system is found in the stomach and it is vital; you select a meal that agrees with the immune system to keep allergies at bay.

 To handle this delicate aspect of your dog’s diet, Taste Of The Wild is specially formulated with probiotics and species-special probiotics from bacteria that’s found naturally in the dog’s intestines.

 Taste of the wild comes with an optimal blend of animal and plant protein for optimal health.
 It features rich sources of animal protein like wild boar; buffalo; smoked salmon and turkey; and roasted bison, lamb, quail, venison etc and rich plant protein sources like legumes and potatoes.
 This makes Taste Of The Wild a perfect source of protein for your pet.

 Omega fatty acids

-Omega fatty acids is necessary for maintaining your dog’s healthy skin and shiny coat.
+Omega fatty acids are necessary for maintaining your dog’s healthy skin and a shiny coat.

 Taste of the Wild gives every pup the right dose of Omega fatty acids.
 The Omega fatty acids found in Taste of the wild are all natural: the Omega-3 comes from smoked salmon while Omega 6 comes from plants.
 Both work in your pet’s tissues to maintain its healthy skin.

 Taste of the wild

 It has been proven numerous times that the dog has similar DNA to the wolf.
 It belongs in the wild but with numerous love and care from humans the dog has now become fully domesticated.

 Still, the wild is embedded in every dog’s DNA and as such, they will continue to taste for the Wild.
 Use the taste of the wild to satisfy their needs and you’ll have a happier pet.